valrichter/valrichter/README.md

   - 🔭 I am currently not working but I am looking for
   - 🌱 I’m currently learning **Node.js, Backend**
   - ⚡ I enjoy programming as well as software architecture and database design
+  - 🤍 First solve the problem, then write the code

 <div aling="left">
   <h3>🔨 Languages and Tools:</h3/